jeinselen/VF-BlenderAutosaveRender/README.md

     - `{camera}` = render camera (independent of selection or active status)
     - `{item}` = active item (if no item is selected or active, this will return "None")
     - `{renderengine}` = name of the current rendering engine (uses the internal Blender identifier)
+    - `{device}` = CPU or GPU device
+      - Workbench and Eevee always use the GPU
+      - Cycles can use either CPU or GPU
+      - Radeon ProRender can use both CPU and GPU simultaneously (multiple GPUs will simply be listed as "GPU")
+    - `{samples}` = number of samples
+      - Workbench will return the type of antialiasing enabled
+      - Eevee will return the total number of samples taken, subsurface scattering samples, and volumetric samples
+      - Cycles will return the adaptive sampling threshold, maximum samples, and minimum samples (reflecting the order displayed in the Blender interface)
+      - Radeon ProRender will return the minimum samples, maximum samples, and the adaptive sampling threshold (reflecting the order displayed in the Blender interface)
+    - `{features}` = enabled features or ray recursions
+      - Workbench will return the type of lighting used; STUDIO, MATCAP, or FLAT
+      - Eevee will list abbreviations for ambient occlusion, bloom, screen space reflections, and motion blur if enabled
+      - Cycles will return the maximum values set for total bounces, diffuse, glossy, transmission, volume, and transparent
+      - Radeon ProRender will return the maximum values set for total ray depth, diffuse, glossy, refraction, glossy refraction, and shadow
     - `{rendertime}` = time spent rendering (this is calculated within the script and may not _exactly_ match the render metadata, which is unavailable in the Python API)
     - `{date}` = current date in YYYY-MM-DD format
     - `{time}` = current time in HH-MM-SS format (using a 24 hour clock)